-I currently live in Plymouth, England, with my wife Gill and our ball of fluff Barney (a Cockapoo).
-Gill and I have raised four amazing children; Natalie, Ben, Sam and Josh, and thanks to them and their wonderful ‘other halves’, we now have four gorgeous grandchildren; Eloise, Charlie, Jack, and Louis.
+I currently live in Cornwall, England, with my wife Gill and our ball of fluff Barney (a Cockapoo).
+Gill and I have raised four amazing children; Natalie, Ben, Sam and Josh, and thanks to them and their wonderful 'other halves', we now have four gorgeous grandchildren; Eloise, Charlie, Jack, and Louis.

 Born in 1950, I was brought up in the years when World War Two was still a recent memory and the 'Cold War' cast its shadow over our planet.